Plant-based change.

 While policies and systems move slowly, communities are already feeling the impact.
 They need practical, local ways to respond.

-Each chapter reflects its culture, food traditions, and pace.
-There’s no fixed format or “correct” way to run a chapter.
+Each community moves at its own pace and reflects its own culture, needs, and food traditions.
+There’s no fixed format or “correct” way forward.

 Lightweight Structure